wgnf/liz/README.md

 - Extract license information (type, URL, text) from all currently known sources for these dependencies
 - Print the found dependencies including their license information to the console
 - Print the problems that occured during the process (missing license-information)
+- (Try to) determine the license-type from the license-text, if no license-type could be determined

 ### Planned features